Loose Engel structures: Engel structures and convexity

 That is, the curve $\gamma_\SY(\SD)_p \subset \PP(TM/\SY)_p$ is obtained from the curve $\gamma_\SY(\SD)_{p'} \subset \PP(TM/\SY)_{p'}$ using the linear holonomy identification between the two spaces.
 The first condition (A) in Proposition \ref{prop:EngelCharacterisation} implies the following:

-\begin{lemma} $\SD$ is everywhere non-integrable if and only if each curve $\gamma_\SY(\SD)_p$ is an immersion.
-Furthermore, if the curves $\gamma_\SY(\SD)_p$ have no inflection points, $\SD$ is an Engel structure. $\Box$ \end{lemma} Additionally, since wiggles are defined in terms of self-intersections and tangencies, they can be seen intrinsically using the development map.
-This fact will be important for our argument.
+\begin{lemma} The module $[\SD,\SD]$ is a $3$-distribution if and only if each curve $\gamma_\SY(\SD)_p$ is an immersion.
+Furthermore, if the curves $\gamma_\SY(\SD)_p$ have no inflection points, $\SD$ is an Engel structure. $\Box$ \end{lemma} In Definition \ref{def:wiggle} we defined a wiggle as an immersion of the interval into $\R\PP^2$ which closes up to a smooth, convex, embedded curve.
+As such, wiggles are defined in terms of self-intersections and tangencies, implying that being a wiggle is well-defined up to projective transformations of $\R\PP^2$.
+This allows us to speak of intervals of $\gamma_\SY(\SD)_p$ being wiggles in an intrinsic manner, without referring to any particular identification of $\PP(TM/\SY)_p$ with $\R\PP^2$.
+This fact will be important for our arguments.

 \begin{remark} Definition \ref{def:developmentMap} recovers the notion introduced by Montgomery in \cite{Mon}.
 Indeed, if $\SD$ is Engel and $\SY$ is the kernel $\SW$, its linearized holonomy preserves the planes $(\SE/\SW)_p$.
 In consequence, the monodromy groupoid $\Mon(M,\SY)$ acts on the projectivized bundle $\PP(\SE/\SW)$.
-Since $\SD \subset \SE$, the development map takes values in $\PP(\SE/\SW)$ and therefore the Engel condition (B) in Proposition \ref{prop:EngelCharacterisation} implies that each curve $\gamma_\SW(\SD)_p$ is an immersion. $\Box$ \end{remark}
+Since $\SD \subset \SE$, the development map takes values in $\PP(\SE/\SW)$ and therefore the Engel condition (B) in Proposition \ref{prop:EngelCharacterisation} implies that each curve $\gamma_\SW(\SD)_p$ is an immersion. $\blacksquare$ \end{remark}